 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Looking for somewhere to base yourself in Bangkok?
-Then Sukhumvit might be for you, with a wide choice of tourist hotels to suit all budgets, shopping centres galore, excellent night-life and hipster districts.
+Sukhumvit has a wide choice of tourist hotels to suit all budgets (many with huge pools), shopping centres galore, excellent night-life and hipster districts.

-From the cool coffee shops of Thong Lo to unique rooftop bars and restaurants like Cabbages and Condoms, you won’t go hungry in Sukhumvit.
-Plus with massive shopping malls, excellent transport links and the night delights of Soi Cowboy and Nana, Sukhumvit has a lot going on.
+From the cool coffee shops of Thonglor to unique rooftop bars and restaurants like Cabbages and Condoms, you won’t go hungry in Sukhumvit.
+Plus with massive shopping malls and the night-time delights of Soi 11, Soi Cowboy and Nana Plaza, Sukhumvit has a lot going on.

 You might like – 30+ things to do in Bangkok at night >